 Hover

 I appreciate the philosophy to do one thing really well instead of many things just ok.
 This is what the folks at Hover have embraced.
 They are a domain registrar and that is all they do, but they do it well.
 I like having my domains separate from my hosting.
 Why?
 Because if your host is having a problem, you can easily point a site to another location, i.e. not a good idea to have all of your eggs in one tech basket.
 But probably the main reason I use them is for their UI.
-I know, you’re thinking “you’re registering domains, and changed DNS records, who cares about UI?”
+I know, you’re thinking “you’re registering domains, and changing DNS records, who cares about UI?”
 And I thought that too which is why Hover wasn’t my first choice.
 I gave Namecheap.com a go from another WordPress agency’s recommendation, but the interface was so bad and clunky I moved everything over to Hover, despite Namecheap’s lower pricing.
 To be fair, Namecheap.com has since done a full site redesign, but I’m staying with Hover for the foreseeable future.